miiikovic/diffie-hellman/README.md

 <p>Using Diffie Hellman algorithm to generate a shared secret key between the server and the client"</p>

-<p>The protocol is implemented within two Java ☕️ classes and should be ran through two consoles (DiffieHellmanServer.java in the first and DiffieHellmanClient.java in the second</p>
+<p>The protocol is implemented within two Java ☕️ classes and should be run through two consoles (DiffieHellmanServer.java in the first and DiffieHellmanClient.java in the second</p>

 <h2> Server </h2>